ladybirdweb/faveo-helpdesk/README.md

 <h2>Faveo Helpdesk</h2>

 <h3>About Faveo</h3>
-Faveo is Open source ticketing system build on Laravel framework
+Faveo is Open source ticketing system build on Laravel framework.

-It's still in initial Phases of Development & is not production ready
+It's still in initial Phases of Development & is not production ready.

+The Latin Word Faveo means be favorable to, aid, support, help.

 <h3>Faveo Codex</h3>
 Check out Faveo Codex <a href="http://www.demoladybird.com/kb" target="_blank">here</a>